 - Ask the negative energy to leave by repeating anaffirmation.
 Here’s one to try: Cleanse this space of negative energy, thoughts or intentions.
 If there are energies here not of the light, you are not welcome.
 Be gone and do not return.
 Surround this space and everyone in it in positivity and white light.

 *I think it’s important to recognise that smudging is a culturally important Native American spiritual practice and should be respected and acknowledged as such.
 Burning herbs for smoke cleansing is not the same thing and shouldn’t be referred to as smudging

 I dismissed palo santo as another instagram fad when it started cropping up on feeds I follow a few years back.
 But then a few months ago, I popped in to the brilliant SLC London and vintage queen Rabbit Moon lit some for me… the smell!
 I was instantly hooked.

 Palo santo (known as holy wood) comes from a tree found across Central and South America and has been used in spiritual practice for thousands of years.
 The wood is traditionally harvested from only the fallen branches of the tree, which, is it believed, must lie dead for several years to achieve maximum potency.

+This is another one where care must be taken to ensure your desire to get your hands on that awesome smell/vibe isn’t damaging the planet.
 Be careful to ensure any palo santo you buy comes from an ethical and sustainable source.
-Once you’ve got your hands on some you can use it in much the same way you would sage or herbs: to cleanse your home, your crystals and invite positive energy in.
+Once you’ve got your hands on some you can use it in much the same way you would herbs: to cleanse your home, your crystals and invite positive energy in.